 Via della Stelletta 4, open Monday from 6:30pm – 11:30pm & Tuesday to Sunday from 12 – 11:30pm

 When you come to Rome, people, run here!
-Retrobottega is a modern Italian restaurant located in the heart of Rome and only a few minutes walking away from Piazza Navona.
+Retrobottega is a modern Italian restaurant located in the heart of Rome.
+It is only a few minutes walking away from Piazza Navona.
 With Retrobottega, the two founders and chefs Alessandro Miocchi and Giuseppe Lo Iudice created much more than just a restaurant.
-This hidden gem is a gastronomic lab where ideas are created, where flavors and textures are combined in an innovative way, and where the chefs as well as their team interact with their guests.
+This hidden gem is a gastronomic lab: the whole team creates ideas and combines flavors and textures in an innovative way.
+Also, the chefs and their team interact with the guests.

 The Retrobottega team focuses on the act of cooking, the simplicity of taste and the quality of hand-picked and seasonal ingredients.
-This is also why the restaurant’s interior is functional, modern and simply straight forward in order to leave enough space for the main act: the food that should get your full attention.
+This is also why the restaurant’s interior is functional, modern and simply straight forward.
+This way it leaves enough space for the main act: food that should get your full attention.
 Every single course is a masterpiece.
 No flavor covers each other which makes it such a delight to the palate.

 Insider tip: Order the tasting menu if you want to try as much as possible of the chefs’ take on Roman cuisine.
 Every single course is a combination of high-quality ingredients.
 The two chefs and their team perfectly combine all ingredients and different textures to create innovative and impeccably styled dishes.
-When you go there, check out their recently opened 3D printer pasta lab Retropasta Roma and buy fresh pasta you can prepare at home on your own.
+When you go there, check out their recently opened 3D printer pasta lab Retropasta Roma.
+Buy some fresh pasta you can prepare at home on your own.

 4. Trattoria Armando al Pantheon

 Salita dei Crescenzi 31, open Monday – Friday from 12:30 to 3pm & 7pm – 11pm, Saturday from 12:30 – 3pm